Hardy Planting Zone: Zones 3 through 9

 The shape of Hummingbird plants is often compared to that of a coral reef.
-The many tube-like structures from which the flowers bloom extend widely in every direction, resulting in a lot of area coverage.
+The many tube-like structures from which the flowers bloom extend widely in every direction, resulting in many area coverages.
 The plant's leaves are usually avoided by deer as a food source, making it a suitable border plant for forested areas.
-Typically, hummingbird plants are used to encourage biodiversity in a garden and are commonly placed within either hanging baskets or plant containers, but can be placed anywhere there's a decent amount of sun and well-drained soil.
+Typically, hummingbird plants encourage biodiversity in a garden and are commonly placed within either hanging baskets or plant containers but can be placed anywhere there's a decent amount of sun and well-drained soil.

 Hummingbird Plants are For Sale from Garden Plants Nursery with Low Prices and Fast Shipping